jvanderberg/oakparktaxdata/README.md

 ## Columns

 -   _Year_ The tax year
--   _D200_ The Oak park portion of the OPRF levy for that year
+-   _D200_ The Oak park portion of the OPRF levy for that year, this is calculated by taking the (Village of OP EAV / D200 Eav) * D200 Levy
 -   _D97_ The Oak Park Elementary/Middle school levy
 -   _Oak Park Township_ The township levy, including general assistance and mental health
 -   _Park District_ The Oak Park park district